 The liquid fraction from ultra-filtration of Envelope B/D will be forwarded to an evaporator feed tank.
 BNFL plans to collect the plant recycle waste streams for blending with the Envelope B liquid.
-The resulting feed will be concentrated through a forced circulation evaporator to approximately 5 - 7 M Na solution.
-The concentrated liquid will be cooled to 25 - 30°C and processed through a cross flow filter unit to remove solids.
-The resulting filtrate will be fed through cesium, technetium, and sulfate ion exchange columns (elutable organic based resins).
+The resulting feed will be concentrated through a forced circulation evaporator to approximately 4.5-6 M Na solution.
+The concentrated liquid will be cooled to 25-30C and processed through a cross flow filter unit to remove solids.
+The resulting filtrate will be fed through cesium and technetium ion exchange columns (elutable organic based resins) and precipitation process for sulfate removal.
 The decontaminated low activity waste will be concentrated through a forced circulation evaporator.
-Glass formers will be added to the concentrated LAW and fed to three 10 metric ton per day joule-heated, refractory-lined melters that have been designed to operate at 1150°C (nominal).
+Depending on the amount of sulfate removed from the initial Envelope B wastes; BNFL and DOE may elect to temporarily store the decontaminated waste before vitrification.
+If the sulfate content is still too high after sulfate removal then the decontaminated Envelope B waste will be blended with future decontaminated LAW wastes (Envelope A & C^{c,d}) to lower the sulfate content prior to vitrification.
+If sulfate can be removed to a level that does not impact the vitrification processes, then glass formers will be added to the concentrated LAW and fed to three 10 metric ton per day joule-heated, refractory-lined melters that have been designed to operate at 1150°C (nominal).